ipfs/specs/reframe/REFRAME_HTTP_TRANSPORT.md

 - `POST /reframe/{method}`
   - Ephemeral HTTP `POST` request with DAG-JSON or DAG-CBOR message passed in HTTP request body and a mandatory `Content-Type` header informing endpoint how to parse the body
   - Suitable for bigger messages, and when HTTP caching should be skipped for the most fresh results
-  - Response type is the same as request, unless explicit `Accept` header is passed
+  - Response type is the same as `Content-Type` of the request, unless explicit `Accept` header is passed

 Servers MUST support `GET` for methods marked as cachable and MUST support `POST` for all methods (both cachable and not-cachable).
 This allows servers to rate-limit `POST` when cachable `GET` could be used instead, and enables clients to use `POST` as a fallback in case there is a technical problem with bigger Reframe messages not fitting in a `GET` URL.
 See "Caching Considerations" section.